DCM-UPB/SFG-spectra-tool/SFG-planar-interface/Readme.md

 ```
 cp -r your_files Trajectory/
 ```
 **Important note: The xyz file should contain only water molecules.
-The water molecules should be sorted in an order, where the oxygen atom coordinates followed by its two neighbour hydrogen atoms.
+The water molecules should be sorted in an order, where the oxygen atom coordinate followed by its two neighbour hydrogen atoms.
 For reference please check this sample file [planar.xyz](https://github.com/DCM-UPB/SFG-spectrum/blob/master/SFG-planar-interface/Trajectory/planar.xyz).**